What Unwed Fathers Should Know About Gaining Custody

 Making a Custody Case

 Fathers will want to hire an attorney to help build their custody case.
 If fathers have any concerns or evidence that the mother is improperly parenting the child, it is important they inform their attorney of these facts, including reports of neglect, any cases with child protective service agencies, or evidence of unfit behavior.
-If the mother does not have any negative parenting attributes, the father may want to consider petitioning the court for visitation as a backup plan.
+If the mother does not have any negative parenting attributes, the father may want to consider petitioning the court for visitation / parenting time as a backup plan.
+If a father has been denied parenting time with his child, depending on how long the absence has been, a father might look at setting a long-term goal of obtaining custody.
+This long term goal might involve first establishing paternity while obtaining as much overnight parenting time as possible, and then preparing to file a follow up motion or petition with the court (a year or two later) to modify that parenting plan and make the father the primary residential parent.
+This requires strategic planning and a father must be at his best at all times – even a small slip-up can derail this plan.

 The Custody Decision